 The famous US company Uber uses a lot of ML models to ensure quality and profitability.
-But since their investment opportunities are great, they decided to develop everything from scratch, which was apparently a good decision.
+However since their investment opportunities are great, they decided to develop everything from scratch.
+Apparently, it was a good decision.

 Another vital industry where ML is solving problems that until recently were beyond human capabilities.
-The excellent results of ML implementation are so telling there that its adoption is growing rapidly, and hence the demand for quality MLOps implementation is also growing.
+The excellent results of ML implementation are so telling that its adoption is growing rapidly, and hence the demand for quality MLOps implementation.

 Statistics show that 46% of companies implement MLOps for service operations, 48% for product or service development, 17% for marketing and sales, 21% for supply-chain management, 9% for manufacturing, 19% for risk predictions, 18% for increasing human capacity, and 13% for strategy and corporate finance.

-Philips, a famous Dutch company, is probably best known to many people as a manufacturer of home electronics, but it's also a very big medical equipment provider.
-The company has many areas in different industries, and making it all work properly is extremely difficult.
+Philips, a famous Dutch company, is probably best known to many people as a manufacturer of home electronics, but it's also a very big provider of medical equipment.
+The company has many products across different industries, which makes its work more challenging.
 So they've been actively implementing ML and MLOps using the ClearML platform, which has yielded good results.

 Steward Health Care US is a company that has implemented MLOps using the DataRobot platform and has shared some amazing results in numbers, which gives an extremely clear indication of how valuable a truly quality MLOps is.

-$2 million/year in savings from nurses' hours paid per patient day
+- $2 million/year in savings from nurse hourly wages per patient day

-$10 million/year savings from reducing patient length of stay
+- $10 million/year in savings from reducing patient length of stay.

 And another US company called Theator, which has implemented MLOps through ClearML, also showed staggering numbers, once again proving the earlier point.